SUMMER INSTITUTES 2018

 - Your course materials are digital.
 Hard copies of the materials will not be available on site.
 Bring a laptop computer with appropriate adapters and wireless internet capability.
 Click here for more information about iPads and tablets.
 Chromebook users can use the free Kami extension to annotate.

 - Download Adobe Acrobat Reader DC now in order to be able to access your materials properly.

 ...your required online portal for everything related to your PTC course, including all necessary course materials which will be available approximately 10 days before the start of your course.

 Use the access code from the PDF for your course dates and location to join your course group in Schoology.

 We look forward to seeing you this summer!

-Lee Fertig and Simon Gillespie (1st offering) and Sue Easton and James Dalziel (2nd offering) (London)
+Rome: Lee Fertig & Simon Gillespie (1st offering) and Sue Easton & James Dalziel (2nd offering)